smartin015/continuousprint/docs/auto-slicer.md

 Any plugin that uses this mixin should enable automated slicing, but for the sake of awesomeness we will use [PrePrintService](https://github.com/christophschranz/OctoPrint-PrePrintService) which can also automatically orient your model before slicing it to maximize the likelihood of a successful print.

 !!!
-Important

-    Until the PrePrintService maintainer [accepts a few changes](https://github.com/ChristophSchranz/Octoprint-PrePrintService/pull/12), the plugin **will not work without edits**.
-If you're having trouble getting things to work, make sure you followed the installation instructions using the `test_and_fix` branch of the [forked version](https://github.com/smartin015/Octoprint-PrePrintService/tree/test_and_fix).

-!!!
 Warning

     Just because the file automatically slices, doesn't mean it'll slice *correctly*.